 Eligible veterans who are in training as deputy sheriffs, detention deputies, or communications specialists are eligible to receive compensation of up to $1,000 per month through the GI Bill.

 Non-Probationary Classified Service employees are entitled to certain rights under the Civil Service Act.
 For more information please see the Civil Service Rules of Procedure

 .
 Please note that not all positions within the Seminole County Sheriff Office are considered Classified Service Positions.

-Note: Information on employee benefits are current as of August 2014.
+Note: Information on employee benefits are current as of July 2022.

 Applicants are encouraged to confirm benefit details prior to accepting employment.